spitikos/homepage/README.md

 # Pi Homepage

-An entrypoint to my pi.
+An entrypoint to Raspberry Pi.